Fishbite/space_invaders/README.md

 ```

 needless to say, if the `readyState` is never `complete` the game will never start.
 But,
-since the style sheets _must_ be loaded for the game to even display this is ok! :->
+since the style sheets _must_ be loaded for the game to even display ....this is ok! :->

 Now that we have this working smoothly we are now considering other adaptions & additions: